MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 1. Locate the physical tape that contains the version/date/time of the DPM database you want to restore.

 2. Insert the backup tape into the tape drive or library and perform a detailed inventory in the DPM console -> Management ->Libraries.

+    > [!NOTE]
-Remember, if the DPM server you're restoring from is a different DPM server or it's a new installation of DPM on the original server, the tape will be shown as imported (not created by this DPM server).
+    > If the DPM server you're restoring from is a different DPM server or it's a new installation of DPM on the original server, the tape will be shown as imported (not created by this DPM server).

 3. If necessary, recatalog the imported tape.